socialray/makahiki-ktuh/doc/configuration.rst

 Configuring Makahiki
 ====================

-This section explains how to configure a freshly initialized instance of Makahiki.
+This section explains how to configure a freshly initialized instance of Makahiki to suit the characteristics of your challenge.
 It assumes you have completed the steps to install Makahiki either locally or globally following the instructions in :ref:`section-installing-makahiki`, and that the server is now running.